Jasperhino/PopOS-config/README.md

 My configuration files

 ## Install config
-Warning: This may override your own config files.
+⚠️ Warning: This may override your own config files.
 If they are important to you back them up first!

-Run the following commands in your users home directory:
+Run the following commands in your users **home** directory:

 ```
 git clone https://github.com/Jasperhino/PopOS-config.git